Inward Glance

 Annually: Rebuild from scratch if needed.
 A new year is permission to start over — or to go deeper.

-If using Claude for your annual review — paste this prompt
+AI prompt (e.g., Claude) for your annual review — paste this prompt

 Bookshelf, Research & Resources